HomeMy WebLinkAbout1931-10-13 200 tgab

 of Public Works to place a street light at the corner of Lights

-Bertwell Road and North Hancock Street.
-I
+IIBertwell Road and North Hancock Street.
+0

 The Chairman reported that the Area Manager, F. W.

-called upon him today in reference to a letter he wrote.
+called upon him today in reference to a letter he wrote

 hours of the station at the corner of Maple Street.
 Shell Gas.

-The Chairman stated that.
-Mr. Roland`Baldrey station
+The Chairman stated that .
+Mr. Roland' Baidrey station

 for this reason he wrote a letter to the company asking hours.

 that they close earlier.
-They then'closed at twelve o►clock,
+They then closed. at twelve o ' clock,

-and Mr. Baldrey again complained that they should. go back
+and Mr. Baldrey again complained that they should go back

-to eleven o'clock which was the original closing hour.
+to eleven o' clock which was the original closing hour.

-Mr. Thatcher requested that he be'allowed to keep
+Mr. Thatcher requested that he be allowed to keep

-now close at eleven and are wi Lling to do so.
+now close at eleven and are willing to do. so.
 Mr. Trask

-suggested that he come before the Board just prior to ,the
+suggested that he come before the Board just prior to the

-time when he desired to keep open until twelve., and a meeting
+time when he desired to keep open until twelve, and a meeting

 would be given an opportunity to express their views.